Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * Meta SDK vignette
   * Unity XR vignette

 The first two solutions did probably not work due to incompatibilities with my used Unity version.
-Meta's vignette was surprisingly undocumented and seems to be only directly mentioned in older Meta package versions.
+Meta's vignette was sparsely undocumented and seems to be only directly mentioned in older Meta package versions.
 So perhaps this is somewhat unmaintained, but one way or another, I couldn't get it working.
 And finally, the Unity XR vignette is not compatible with the Meta SDKs as it requires to be attached to a singular camera object.
 Meta's integration has one camera game object for the left lens and one for the right lens.

 Ultimately, I am successfully using the [Tilia.Visuals.Vignette.Unity](https://github.com/ExtendRealityLtd/Tilia.Visuals.Vignette.Unity) package.
 The vignette gets bigger/smaller/disabled dynamically, based on the player's overall velocity, both horizontal and vertical.